muratk3n/thirdwave/en/2019/05/slippage.md

 I am a big fan of ammonia

-This is what we get once we make that first decision right; we have a fuel based on the first element, simple, with immense energy.
+Once that first decision right, the rest it easier; we have a fuel based on the first element, simple, with immense energy.
 Then we consider storage, transportation options, of which there are many.

-On the other hand, if you make the first decision wrong, as in the case of BEVs with their environment polluting lithium-ion-cobalt solution, now you run into bunch of other insurmountable problems.
+On the other hand, the first decision is faulty, as in the case of BEVs with their environment polluting lithium-ion-cobalt solution, now there are bunch of other harder problems.
 I hear BEVevenglists started to grow a liking for nuclear power recently, IMO because their second-rate solution requires huge amounts of readily available online power, all the time.
-So nuclear starts looking attractive (it is not, the tech is still riddled with problems).
+So even nuclear starts looking attractive.

 [David Connoly](https://twitter.com/davconnolly/status/1129685070825054208)